 I have a new love in my life!
 I'm talking about this Mango Pineapple Salsa.
 I've been going crazy for this flavor combination.
-My daughter is loving it too!
 The sweet and spicy combo is an absolute winner.
 This salsa is so fresh and colorful.

 - Mango - so sweet and delicious.
 Adds beautiful color too!

 - Pineapple - sweet and juicy.
 Pairs beautifully with mango.

 - Red onion - adds texture with mild heat.
 Adds a punch of purple color.

 - Pickled jalapenos - provides a more mild heat and a sweet but acidic bite.
 For more heat, use raw jalapeno.